 - The gift task is also avoided as the property is given in death, not life.

 Understanding Enhanced Life Estate Deeds and how they work in your state can be a difficult process.
-For assistance and answers in establishing your Enhanced Life Estate Deed, contact our team in Florida or California.
+For assistance and answers in establishing your Enhanced Life Estate Deed, contact us today.